vohi/minicoin/basebox/README.md

 $ ./compact_vdi.sh "~/VirtualBox VMs/windows10-basebox/box-disk001.vmdk"
 ```

-You might however have to detach the disk first, but otherwise the script
+You might have to detach the disk first, but otherwise the script
-takes care of all the necessary steps, which take a long time and use
+takes care of all the necessary steps, which take a long time and uses
 up a lot of disk space.
-You can now attach the compacted VDI image back
+When done, attach the compacted VDI image back
 to the VM.

 To export the machine, use the packaging scripts, e.g